 Among other things, music has frequently featured in religious celebrations of all sorts, not to mention major life milestones such as weddings and birthdays, and even the preparation and practice of war.

-These days, we all have pretty much instant access to pretty much whatever songs we might want, without having to spend any real-time or effort to get our preferred playlist streaming.
+These days, people also get Demoarvostelu about their music from online music platforms providing such services.
+Moreover, they have pretty much instant access to pretty much whatever songs we might want, without having to spend any real-time or effort to get our preferred playlist streaming.

 With this being the case, it may be that there is a risk that we’ll start to take music for granted, and will stop treating it like the truly incredible and life-affirming thing it is.